Part 173: Falconry

 As used in this Part, the following terms shall mean:

-(c) "Environmental Conservation Law" means Chapter 43-B of the Consolidated laws of New York.
+"Environmental Conservation Law" means Chapter 43-B of the Consolidated Laws of New York.

-(d) "Falconer" means a person who possesses a valid apprentice, general or master falconry license.
+"Falconer" means a person who possesses a valid Apprentice, General or Master Falconry license.

-(i) "Sponsor" means a person who possesses a valid general or master falconry license and who agrees with the department, in writing, to be responsible for individually instructing and training an apprentice falconer under his/her direct supervision in the fundamentals of falconry.
-A sponsor must work directly with his or her apprentice to determine if the apprentice is eligible to advance to the general license or if the apprentice license should be terminated by the department upon expiration.
-A sponsor must provide written recommendations concerning his or her apprentice to the department upon request.
+"Sponsor" means a person who possesses a valid General or Master Falconry license and who agrees with the department, in writing, to be responsible for individually instructing and training an Apprentice falconer under his/her direct supervision in the fundamentals of falconry.
+A sponsor must work directly with his or her Apprentice to determine if the Apprentice is eligible to advance to the General license or if the Apprentice license should be terminated by the department upon expiration.
+A sponsor must provide written recommendations concerning his or her Apprentice to the department upon request.

 §173.2 Falconry license

-(1) possesses a valid New York nonresident license authorizing the hunting of small game;
+(1) possesses a valid New York State nonresident license authorizing the hunting of small game;

-(2) possesses written proof that he or she is legally authorized to engage in falconry in the state where he or she resides;
+(2) possesses written proof that he or she is legally authorized to engage in falconry in the State or province where he or she resides;

-(3) possesses written proof that he or she legally possesses the raptor(s) to be used for falconry in New York.
+(3) possesses written proof that he or she legally possesses the raptor(s) to be used for falconry in New York State.

 (c) Application for, or renewal of, a falconry license must be made on forms provided by the department.
-All falconry licenses shall expire on December 31 every second year following issuance.
-Applications for renewal must be submitted to the department postmarked no later than December 1 prior to the expiration of the falconry license.
-The fee for a falconry license is twenty dollars.
+All falconry licenses shall expire on December 31 every fifth year following issuance.
+The fee for a falconry license is forty dollars.